 Stedham Primary is a very small school with small class sizes and a good adult to child ratio.
-We monitor and track the progress of all children in our school very closely and discuss the progress of each child at termly Pupil Progress Meetings which are held between the Headteacher and the class teachers.
-As soon as there is any kind of concern about a child and their needs, it is raised immediately with the SENDCO.
+We monitor and track the progress of all children in our school very closely and discuss the progress of each child at termly Pupil Progress Meetings which are held between one of the co-SENDCOs (Sally Dreckmann who is also the Headteacher and Anne Roberts, both of whom can be contacted via the school office) and the class teachers.
+As soon as there is any kind of concern about a child and their needs, it is raised immediately with one of the co-SENDCOs.

-Before identifying a child as needing SEND support, the class teacher and SENDCO establish a clear picture of the child's needs.
+Before identifying a child as needing SEND support the class teacher and SENDCOs establish a clear picture of the child's needs.
 This will draw on the teacher's assessment and knowledge of the child.
 We will look not only at progress and attainment but also behaviour and attendance and how this compares to the child's peers.
 At this stage the parents / carers of the child will be contacted for their views too.

-To support identification of difficulties we are able to administer some specific tests in school, for example, verbal or non-verbal reasoning or diagnostic assessments.
+To support identification of difficulties we are able to administer some tests in school, for example to ascertain reading or spelling age, verbal or non-verbal reasoning tests or diagnostic maths assessments.
 We may also feel that we need to draw on the expertise of outside agencies for advice or more specialist assessment; this is only ever done with the permission of the parent or carer.

-If you think your child has special educational needs which have not been identified by the school, please make an appointment with the class teacher and / or SENDCO to discuss further.
+If you think your child has special educational needs which have not been identified by the school, please make an appointment with the class teacher and / or SENDCOs to discuss further.